Print

 Lifestyle in San Francisco

-Aside from world-famous attractions such as the Golden Gate Bridge and Alcatraz, San Francisco is also known for world-class shopping, vibrant and eclectic nightlife and dining options, as well as the natural beauty surrounding the city.
+The lifestyle in San Francisco is what draws in many new arrivals.
+There's no shortage of things to see and do in the City by the Bay, which is positively brimming with activities for you and your family to enjoy.
+Aside from world-famous attractions such as the Golden Gate Bridge and Alcatraz, San Francisco is also known for world-class shopping, vibrant and eclectic nightlife and dining options, and the natural beauty surrounding the city.
+There's also a packed annual events calendar to look forward to.

 Shopping in San Francisco

-There is a number of great neighbourhoods for expats to explore when shopping in San Francisco.
+There are many fantastic options to explore when shopping in San Francisco.
 Unlike many other cities, the city’s shopping districts are fairly spread out.
-Union Square is a good place to start, hosting some of the most recognisable designer stores, while Haight-Ashbury's hippie roots can still be seen as vintage clothing stores mix with exclusive boutiques.
+Union Square is a good place to start, with some of the most recognisable designer stores.
+Haight-Ashbury's hippie roots can still be seen in vintage clothing stores and exclusive boutiques.

-Fillmore Street is, however, considered to be the best shopping street in the city.
+Fillmore Street runs from north to south, connecting the Marina District and Duboce Triangle, and is considered by many to be the best shopping street in the city.
 Lined with retailers and restaurants, the area is at the epicentre of upcoming trends and provides a wide variety of shopping options, from second-hand bookshops to upscale clothing stores.

 Nightlife and entertainment in San Francisco

-Expats looking for a good night out will find that there is no shortage of great bars and clubs in San Francisco.
+Those looking for a good night out will find no shortage of great bars and clubs in San Francisco.
 With everything from electronic music and hip-hop clubs to trendy lounges and stylish cocktail bars, there are always plenty of options for a night out on the town.

-Other popular outdoor activities in San Francisco include taking a boat trip through the San Francisco Bay and under the Golden Gate Bridge or exploring the air above the city on a sunset plane cruise.
-Bicycling is also a popular activity, whether on the city streets or in the nearby mountains of Marin County.
+Other enjoyable outdoor activities in San Francisco include taking a boat trip through San Francisco Bay and under the Golden Gate Bridge or exploring the air above the city on a sunset plane trip.
+Cycling is also a popular activity, whether on the city streets or in the nearby mountains of Marin County.

-There's plenty to see and do with children in the Golden City.
-For a start, hours of fun can be had at one of the many theme parks surrounding San Francisco such as California’s Great America, Six Flags and the Santa Cruz Boardwalk.
-Playgrounds are rarer, but the Yerba Buena Gardens is a great place to visit and has the Children’s Creativity Museum right next door.
+There's plenty to keep you and the kids occupied in the Golden City.
+For a start, hours of fun can be had at one of the many theme parks surrounding San Francisco, such as California’s Great America, Six Flags Discovery Kingdom, and the Santa Cruz Beach Boardwalk.
+Playgrounds like the Yerba Buena Gardens are great to visit, and as a bonus, the Children’s Creativity Museum is right next door.

-Most kids love the boat trip to visit Alcatraz, and the self-guided audio tours are very interesting for older kids as they describe jail life, including stories from real inmates.
+Most kids love the boat trip to Alcatraz, and the self-guided audio tours are fascinating for older kids as they describe jail life, including stories from real inmates.
 Visiting the sea lions at Pier 39 is also a lot of fun.

 Cycling over the Golden Gate Bridge is a popular activity, and a visit to the Exploratorium is a must for those who like hands-on science activities.
-The Japanese Tea Garden in Golden Gate Park is home to playgrounds and open spaces as well as exciting attractions such as the California Academy of Sciences.
+Golden Gate Park is home to the Japanese Tea Garden, beautiful open spaces, and exciting attractions such as the California Academy of Sciences.

-It only takes a short drive to get away from the hustle and bustle of the city to go hiking in the redwood forests at Muir Woods, visit strawberry farms near Half Moon Bay, or explore the tidal pools at Fitzgerald Marine Reserve.
+It only takes a short drive to get away from the hustle and bustle of the city.
+Popular pursuits just outside San Francisco include hiking in the redwood forests at Muir Woods, visiting strawberry farms near Half Moon Bay, or exploring the tidal pools at Fitzgerald Marine Reserve.

 Golden Gate Bridge

 The Golden Gate Bridge is by far the most famous symbol of San Francisco.
-There is nothing quite like seeing this iconic rust-coloured bridge in person for the very first time.
+There is nothing quite like seeing this iconic rust-red bridge in person for the very first time.

 Alcatraz

-Commonly known as ‘The Rock’, this alleged escape-proof island prison once held the likes of Al ‘Scarface’ Capone and George ‘Machine Gun’ Kelly.
-Expats can explore the prison on guided tours and learn about the island’s fascinating history.
+Commonly known as 'The Rock', this allegedly escape-proof island prison once held the likes of Al 'Scarface' Capone and George 'Machine Gun' Kelly.
+On guided tours, you can explore the prison and learn about the island’s fascinating history.

 Aquarium of the Bay

-Featuring more than 20,000 aquatic animals, from sharks and starfish to otters and octopi, the Aquarium of the Bay is a fascinating way to spend an afternoon.
+Featuring more than 20,000 aquatic animals, from sharks and starfish to otters and octopi, the Aquarium of the Bay is a fascinating place to spend an afternoon.

 Chinatown